vmware-archive/kubeless/docs/implementing-new-runtime.md

 +         fileNameSuffix: ".cs"
 ```

-After making changes to the configmap re-apply the config map and restart the controller.
+Restart the controller after updating the configmap.

 ## 2. Add the build instructions to include dependencies in the runtime